top of page

 BIOGRAPHY

-Dr. Nichols regularly performs with orchestras such as the Philharmonia of Greater Kansas City, the Pennsylvania Philharmonic, the Kennett Symphony and the Allentown Symphony Orchestra.
-He is a member of Christiana Winds and has recently collaborated with the acclaimed Serafin String Quartet, the Taggart-Grycky Duo, and members of the Philadelphia Orchestra, Detroit Symphony Orchestra, New York Philharmonic and Baltimore Symphony Orchestra.
-He has served for over a decade in Army Bands with performances throughout the United States, Germany, France and Austria.
-He is currently a member of the 287th Army Band in Wilmington, Delaware.
+Dr. Nichols regularly performs with orchestras such as the Philharmonia of Greater Kansas City, the Pennsylvania Philharmonic, the Kennett Symphony, the Delaware Symphony, Mid-Atlantic Symphony, and the Allentown Symphony Orchestra.
+He is a member of Christiana Winds, Tiger Lily Trio.
+He has recently collaborated with the acclaimed Serafin String Quartet, the Copeland Quartet, the Taggart-Grycky Duo, and members of the Philadelphia Orchestra, Detroit Symphony Orchestra, New York Philharmonic, and Baltimore Symphony Orchestra.
+He has served for over two decades in Army Bands with performances throughout the United States, Germany, France and Austria.
+He is currently serving as the Acting Commander the 287th Army Band in Wilmington, Delaware.

-A dedicated pedagogue, Dr. Nichols joined the faculty of the University of Delaware School of Music in 2013 where he is Associate Professor of Clarinet.
+A dedicated pedagogue, Dr. Nichols joined the faculty of the University of Delaware School of Music in 2013 where he is Associate Professor of Clarinet and Director of Graduate Studies.
 As an artist clinician, he regularly appears at universities throughout the United States.
 His students have found success in competitions, won positions in military bands, and serve as music educators.

-Dr. Nichols has appeared as a featured soloist at conferences of the International Clarinet Association, European Clarinet Association, National Association of Collegiate Wind and Percussion Instructors and College Music Society.
+Dr. Nichols has appeared as a featured soloist or chamber musician at conferences of the International Clarinet Association, European Clarinet Association, National Flute Association, Victoria International Arts Festival, International Clarinet Festival of Costa Rica, National Association of Collegiate Wind and Percussion Instructors, and College Music Society.
 Live performances have been selected for inclusion in the Audio Performance Archive of College Music Symposium.
 Additionally, the Australian Broadcasting Corporation, and public radio in Kansas, Vermont, New Hampshire, New York and Michigan have broadcast both live performances and studio recordings.
 In 2015, the Delaware Division of the Arts awarded Dr. Nichols an Established Artist Fellowship in recognition for his work as a solo recitalist.
-He has released solo and chamber music recordings on internationally distributed labels including Navona Records, Viduus Records and Albany Records, which have won praise in publications such as Gramophone, FanfareNACWPI JournalDe Klarinet, and Pizzicato
+He has released solo and chamber music recordings on internationally distributed labels including Navona Records, Viduus Records, Albany Records and Meyer Media, which have won global praise in publications such as Gramophone, FanfareNACWPI JournalDe Klarinet, and Pizzicato, as well as four Silver Medals from the Global Music Awards.

 Dr. Nichols holds a Bachelor of Music, magna cum laude, from the Boston Conservatory, Master of Music from Kansas State University, and Doctor of Musical Arts from the University of Kansas.
 His primary mentors include Ian Greitzer, Kenneth Radnofsky, Steven Barta, Tod Kerstetter and Stephanie Zelnick.